Trust, Risk, and Governance in Agentic Systems

 Policy professionals, institutional leaders, technical builders, product teams, security and risk professionals, fellows, and strategists

-What should stay with you after the course
+What should stay with you

-The aim is not short-term inspiration.
-The aim is a stronger way to interpret, reason, govern, anticipate, and act.
+Not short-term inspiration — a stronger way to interpret, reason, govern, anticipate, and act.

-Explain what makes agentic systems different from simpler AI applications.
+- Explain what makes agentic systems different from simpler AI applications.

-Classify technical, operational, institutional, and public-interest risks.
+- Classify technical, operational, institutional, and public-interest risks.

-Design oversight, permission boundaries, escalation thresholds, and auditability.
+- Design oversight, permission boundaries, escalation thresholds, and auditability.

-Draft a governance operating model for organizational or public-interest deployment.
+- Draft a governance operating model for organizational or public-interest deployment.

 Built for individuals, cohorts, and institutions

-Use the course as a guided reading experience, facilitated cohort, internal training program, or partner academy module.
+Use the course as a guided reading experience, a facilitated cohort, an internal training program, or a partner academy module.

 Weekly readings